-Having drawn and painted since an early age, leaving school at 16 Margaret started working for artist Dennis Syrett in his Art Shop.
-Dennis encouraged her painting, and in her teens she exhibited for 2 consecutive years at the Mall Galleries in London.
+Having drawn and painted since an early age, leaving school at 16 I started working for artist Dennis Syrett in his Art Shop.
+Dennis encouraged my painting, and in my teens, I exhibited for 2 consecutive years at the Mall Galleries in London.
 Life thereafter became very busy with work and family commitments leaving almost no time to create over the next 40 years.
-During that time her love of hand-made prints developed – they have a wonderful unique quality quite unlike paintings and are an affordable way to own original art.
+During that time my love of hand-made prints developed – they have a wonderful unique quality quite unlike paintings and are an affordable way to own original art.

-3 years ago it was her time to start creating again, and she taught herself reduction method lino printing and dry point etching.
-Buying a starter kit and book, from her very first print she was hooked – she wanted to learn more.
-Within a short time she had confidence in the work she was producing and began exhibiting locally and selling online; her work is now in collectors’ homes in 17 countries.
-Inspiration comes from her surroundings, occasionally with a twist of humour!
+Just over 3 years ago it was my time to start creating again, and I taught myself reduction method lino printing and dry point etching.
+Buying a starter kit and book, from my very first print I was hooked – I wanted to learn more.
+Within a short time, I had confidence in the work I was producing and began exhibiting locally and selling online; my work is now in collectors’ homes in 19 countries.
+Inspiration comes from my surroundings, occasionally with a twist of humour!

 2018 – Winner of Drawing and Printmaking category in Jackson’s amateur artist competition;

 March 2019 – Two prints shortlisted for the Royal Academy summer exhibition;

 June 2019 – Contributor of an article for online publication to The Artist magazine